LANL Foundation CEO Jenny Parks and Board Member Barry Herskowitz accept the $55,000 donation from Allison Cobb, Don Cobb and Paula Ward.

 Connie Cobb was able to see the first education scholarship awarded earlier this year.
 Selah Winston from Santa Fe was the first recipient of $1,000 in May.
 She is a first-generation college student attending Barnard College studying mathematics and Spanish and pursuing a career in education “to help students discover their interests, push past difficulties, and aspire to better their own futures.”

 Both Paula and Allison say that their mother would give all of the credit for the scholarship to their father.
 Allison, who is a fundraising writer and works to align people’s philanthropic vision with an environmental nonprofit, has enjoyed looking through a different lens of generosity on the giving end.

 “It’s been so great to see what a big influence my dad has had on this Foundation and to hear about a side of his life that I don’t know that much about because he doesn’t brag about himself,” she said.
 “The impact of this gift outlasting all of us feels really powerful and is a nice way of thinking about my mom and her influence still being in the world.”

-Los Alamos Employees’ Scholarship Fund has been supported primarily by donations from current and retired LANL employees, contractors and LANS, LLC.
+Los Alamos Employees’ Scholarship Fund has been supported primarily by donations from current and retired LANL employees and contractors.
 LANL Foundation manages the financial and programmatic aspects of the scholarship with support from the donor-based advisory committee.
 LANL Foundation also works with individuals, families and outside organizations, to create separate scholarships with customized selection criteria for students in specific areas of study or those who meet certain demographic qualifications.

 To make a contribution to scholarships for Northern New Mexico students or create your own fund and award through the LANL Foundation, visit www.lanlfoundation.org/give.
 For more information about student eligibility, application criteria and deadlines, visit www.lanlfoundation.org/scholarships.